 The context menu is made up of two panes.
 In the left pane, select what you want to search for.
 This is where datasets come in--the left pane is populated based on the resource and its associated datasets in your Verbum library.
 Depending on what level of Verbum you own, you’ll see a range of items such as Lemma (dictionary form of a word), Event, Preaching Theme, Grammatical Construction , and more.

 The right pane of the context menu has a search section.
 Once you’ve picked what it is you want to search for, select the type of search you want to run.
 Verbum includes all kinds of advanced searches.
 For the most part, you’ll want to run a Bible search (searches your preferred Bible), Books search (searches every resource in your Library), or All search (searches every resource in your Library).

 After you pick your search type, the Verbum Search tool will open and display your search results.

 The Search tool is one of the most powerful features in Verbum.
 You can run anything from a simple word search to a complicated syntactical search.
-Open the Search tool by clicking the Search icon beside the Go box.
+Open the Search tool by clicking Search.

-Field: this allows you to select what kind of text you want to search.
-For the most part, you’ll be fine leaving this set to All Text.
-If you want to, for example, search footnotes only, you can click All Text and check the box beside Footnotes.
+Field: This allows you to select what part of the text you want to search.
+For the most part, you’ll be fine leaving this set to All Bible Text.
+If you want to, for example, search words of Christ only, you can click All Bible Text and check the box beside Words of Christ.

 Passage: Use this to set a specific range of text you want to search (for example, the Gospels).
 You can also enter a custom range in the Passage Find Box.